 Intermediate Music Theory is designed to help students who have a basic understanding of music theory and give them the tools to understand and write complex music of the 18th and 19th century.
 In the first semester, students will begin by diving deep into the art of four-voice partwriting.
 From there, they will learn to analyze music from a harmonic point of view, and through this, will learn the common practices of harmonic function and tendencies from the major composers of the 18th century.
 Students will discover how to properly use everything from diatonic harmonies and secondary dominant chords to modulations.
 Intermediate Music Theory culminates with each student composing a fugue.
 This course is a continuation of Intro to Music Theory, and picks up right where the intro course left off.
 Students taking this course are required to have knowledge of key signatures, major and minor scales, intervals, triads, seventh chords, and counterpoint before beginning this course.
 Those who wish to take this course, but do not have the necessary knowledge are encouraged to take Intro to Music Theory or have private tutoring with Mr. Anderson prior to the course beginning.

 Asynchronous Music Theory allows students to have unlimited access to recorded classes, assignments, and exams for either Intro to Music Theory or Intermediate Music Theory.
 This will give students who wish to learn the art of composition the opportunity to learn music theory on their own schedule.
-Starting May 10th, 2021, two recorded classes of each course will be made available every week.
+All classes for Intro to Music Theory are currently available, and Intermediate Music Theory classes will begin to be available starting September 14th, 2021.
 Both courses are for all people 13+ years of age.

 Michael Anderson has recently appeared as a Young Artist with Nashville Opera during the 2019-2020 season.
 Making his Nashville Opera debut, he sang the roles of King Kaspar in Amahl and the Night Visitors, David in Pepito, and Peter Quint in The Turn of the Screw.